nvim-neorocks/rocks-treesitter.nvim/README.md

 Simply run `:Rocks install rocks-treesitter.nvim`, and you are good to go!

-> [!IMPORTANT]
->
-> Because this plugin comes with a large number of tree-sitter
-> parsers, the initial installation may take a long time.

 ## :books: Usage

 This plugin works out of the box and doesn't need any configuration.